SAP-archive/teched2021-developer-keynote/section/low_no_code/README.md

 Problem: how to increase the amount of new apps and enhancements a development team can deliver to the business.
 The business constantly wants more functionality than most teams alone can deliver.

 This is where the trends with Low and No Code development can help.
-Development teams are looking for anything that improves the developer productivity of their team, but also for ways to allow the business to build some of the content themsevles.
+Development teams are looking for anything that improves the developer productivity of their team, but also for ways to allow the business to build some of the content themselves.
 And while some of these tools certainly look accessible, they need to make sure they are not unleashing developers that won't be integrated into their environment or standards well.
 And this is why SAP's new Low and No code offerings are exciting.

 ## Full Stack Development Experience